 As part of a divestiture agreement with Trinity Industries, Arcosa, a leading provider of infrastructure-related products and solutions, needed to separate its key applications and data while deploying a new infrastructure – against an aggressive deadline.

 Arcosa worked with NTT DATA to manage an IT separation effort that included application management and a complete hybrid infrastructure deployment, delivered on time and on budget, with enhanced functionality and performance.

 The entertainment industry does it all the time: “The Daily Show” spun off “The Colbert Report”.
 “Grey’s Anatomy” spun off “Station 19”.
 Beyond entertainment, spin-offs are an age-old way to carve new business value out of a successful venture — it happens across industries, from airline and automotive to construction and energy.

 For Trinity Industries, a leading manufacturing company of industrial products and services, a spin-off was the perfect strategic move.
-Trinity elected to separate its infrastructure products and solutions business from other business lines and spin off a stand-alone company, Arcosa Inc.
+Trinity elected to separate its infrastructure products and solutions business from other business lines and spin off Arcosa, Inc., a stand-alone company.

-As part of the divestiture agreement, Arcosa had to separate its data, finances, and operational information systems from Trinity with minimal business disruption during the transition.
+As part of the divestiture agreement, Arcosa had to separate its data, finances and operational information systems from Trinity with minimal business disruption.
 Arcosa entered into a Transition Service Agreement (TSA) with Trinity, stipulating payment to Trinity for ongoing IT services until Arcosa reached full independence.